Thursday, February 22, 2024

 There is crossover, but The Passenger deals mostly with Bobby, and Stella Maris mostly with Alicia.

 The books have in common an uncompromising embrace of darkness as the overriding principal of human life if not the universe.
-McCarthy was known for a dark view of things, and for the violence of his visions.
-The force of these last two novels seems to have built up in him for 16 years, coming out, at least for me, unexpectedly intense and pointed, as if McCarthy wanted us to know that the wisdom he sought in his youth to counter the darkness seems even more a pipedream now that he nears his final- supposedly visionary- moments.
+McCarthy's previous work was embraced by many for its dark view of things and the violence of its visions.
+The force of his last two novels seems to have built up in him for 16 years, coming out, at least for me, unexpectedly intense and pointed, as if McCarthy wanted us to know that the wisdom we seek in youth to counter the darkness appears even more a pipedream in the final, visionary moments.

 The narratives differ the way the siblings differ.
 In The Passenger Bobby's physical self throbs across the pages.
 As a refugee hunted by CIA types (their identity is never confirmed) he builds habitats out of refuse in wastelands, skinning, cooking and eating carrion, reading physics by the fire at night and thinking about his sister, his father and The Bomb.